rugbedbugg/ML_SchoolAssignments/README.md

 ✅ **Task 2:** Apply **AdaBoost Algorithm** to classify **flower species**.
 ✅ **Task 3:** Compare multiple **classification algorithms** and evaluate performance using **metrics like Accuracy, Precision, Recall, F1-score**.

+---

+### 🤖 Assessment 5 - KNN & K-Modes Clustering
+✅ Task 1: Implement K-Nearest Neighbors (KNN) on the Iris Dataset:
+    - 📂 Load the dataset.
+    - 📏 Scale features using StandardScaler.
+    - 🏋️‍♂️ Train a KNN model (k=5) on the training set.
+    - 📊 Evaluate using Accuracy, Precision, Recall, and F1-score.
+✅ Task 2: Implement K-Modes Clustering on a Customer Segmentation Dataset:
+    - 🏷️ Encode categorical variables (Gender, Age Group, Shopping Habit).
+    - 🔍 Use the Elbow Method to determine the optimal number of clusters.
+    - 🎯 Train a K-Modes model with the optimal k.
+    - 📊 Evaluate clustering using Silhouette Score.